Content Navigation

 Fact Name Description

-Purpose The W-8BEN form is used by foreign individuals to certify their foreign status for tax purposes in the United States.
+Purpose The W-8BEN form certifies a foreign individual's status for tax purposes in the United States.

-Tax Treaty Benefits The form allows individuals to claim benefits under a tax treaty between their country of residence and the United States.
+Tax Treaty Benefits The form allows individuals to claim benefits under applicable tax treaties, potentially reducing withholding rates.

-Validity Period The W-8BEN remains valid for three years unless there are significant changes in circumstances.
+Validity Period The W-8BEN remains valid for three years from the date of signature unless there is a change in circumstances.

 Guide to Using IRS W-8BEN

-3. Next, provide your country of citizenship.
-Specify the country where you hold citizenship.
+3. In line 2, provide your country of citizenship.

 Get Answers on IRS W-8BEN